GOP senators see political, principle gain in court fight

 “Most of us came to the Senate, ran for the Senate, in a lot of ways for big moments like this — for an opportunity to fill seats on the Supreme Court,” said Sen. John Thune, R-S.D., the GOP whip who is not up for reelection this year.

-And whatever their personal views of Trump and his presidency, Republicans also see a political payoff in sticking with him and plunging ahead to confirm his pick to fill the court vacancy. before the Nov.
-3 election.
+And whatever their personal views of Trump and his presidency, Republicans also see a political payoff in sticking with him and plunging ahead to confirm his pick to fill the court vacancy before the election.

 By Wednesday, as mourners gathered to view Ginsburg’s casketon the court’s iconic steps, objections from Democrats that the presidential winner should name the nominee had slipped by GOP senators.
 They werepreparing for confirmation hearings as soon as Oct.
 12, with a possible full Senate vote Oct.
 29. Trump is to announce his choice Saturday.

+“The process is going to go very quickly,” Trump said at the White House.

+The president suggested doing away with confirmation hearings, and said later he wants the new justice confirmed before the election.
+“It’s better,” he said about the timing.

-Democrats, led by presidential nominee Joe Biden, complain about Republicans rushing through a pick so close to the election after Majority Leader Mitch McConnell led the GOP in refusing to vote on a nominee of President Barack Obama in February 2016, long before that year’s election.
-No Supreme Court nominee in U.S. history has been confirmed by the Senate so close an election.
+Democrats, led by presidential nominee Joe Biden, argue Republicans are stalling a fresh round of COVID-19relief — as the nation reaches the grim milestone of 200,000 deaths from the coronavirus— but rushing the court nomination ahead of the election.
+They remind that Senate Majority Leader Mitch McConnell led Republicans in refusing to consider a nominee of President Barack Obama nominee in February 2016, long before that year’s election.
+No Supreme Court nominee in U.S. history has been confirmed by the Senate so close to balloting.

 But Republicans are eagerly running into the election year fight, sensing a reward greater than the risk.